 Describes standards, identifies the national standards, accreditation bodies, and lists the national testing organization(s) and conformity assessment bodies.

-Nigeria accepts standards developed by other organizations including U.S. bodies and does not favor those of its trading partners.
-SON primarily adopts ISO, American, European, African and ECOWAS standards.
-The organization has relationship with the American National Standards Institute (ANSI) and in 2019, adopted 10 of the American Petroleum Institute’s (API) standards for the country’s oil and gas industry.
+In theory, Nigeria accepts standards developed by other organizations including U.S. bodies and does not favor those of its trading partners.
+SON primarily adopts ISO, American, European, African, and ECOWAS standards.
+The organization has relationship with the American National Standards Institute (ANSI) and adopted 10 of the American Petroleum Institute’s (API) standards for the country’s oil and gas industry in 2019.
 Nigeria does not have a standards treaty with the United States.
 Therefore, products made in the U.S. or made to U.S. standards must still undergo SON’s conformity assessment or NAFDAC’s product registration/certification process.

 - Prepare standards relating to products, measurements, materials and processes among others, and their promotion at the national, regional and international levels;